 Milk chocolate with less cocoa content

-Here, along with cocoa butter, the product contains a higher proportion of milk powder and other ingredients, which can shorten the shelf life.
+Here, along with cocoa butter, the product contains a higher proportion of milk powder and other ingredients, which can shorten the products life.
 However, the duration will still be up to two years in proper conditions.
-It can last even a little longer, but we wouldn’t count on it for sure.
+Most chocolate can last even a little longer, but we wouldn’t count on it for sure.

 White chocolate and the one with the fillings